creative-tutorials/pickfriend/README.md

-# PrimeEX Media📸
+# PickFriend 📸

 ![App Screenshot](https://media4.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif?cid=ecf05e47zweq7cq4abk5hhlwj6eblsfy52xm7mug2ooaysdj&rid=giphy.gif&ct=g)

-PrimeEX is a social media web application that allows you to upload your favorite images, thoughts and inspirational quotes PrimeEX is a social media app that allows you to post your thoughts freely
+PickFriend is a social media web application that allows you to upload your favorite images, thoughts and inspirational quotes
+PickFriend is a social media app that allows you to post your thoughts freely

 ## Authors